 If your final venue walkthrough is coming up, you’re probably wondering how to prepare yourself.
 What questions should you ask along the way so that you and your vendors can feel prepared for your special day?

 As a florist and event stylist, venue walkthroughs are essential to what I do.
 To style a space effectively, I need to familiarize myself with it first!
-Most venues in my area reserve the final venue walkthrough until 2-3 weeks before the event date.
+Most venues in my area reserve the final venue walkthrough until 5 to 6 weeks before the event date.
 So be sure to coordinate with your planner, florist, and whoever else will install decor at the site!
 If your vendors have never visited your venue before, this is crucial.

 However, I know this can all be a bit overwhelming!
 A wedding has so many moving parts that it can feel like your brain can’t keep up.
 My hope is this comprehensive list will give you the assurance you need.
 Once you've covered all your bases, you can relax, knowing all that’s left is to enjoy your day!

-Venue Walkthrough Questions Checklist
+20 Wedding Venue Walkthrough Questions

 - Take note of traffic flow and any obstacles between your guests in the reception space and the restroom.
 Grab a few photos and videos of these areas to reference later, if necessary.